Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Introduction

-The CDR can be characterized by the detector response from a point source of activity; this is denoted the point spread function (PSF).
+The CDR can be characterized by the system's response to a point source of activity; this is denoted the point spread function (PSF).
 The PSF can be decomposed into multiple components.
-The intrinsic response function (IRF) characterizes the inability of the scintillation crystals to precisely localize the point of interaction, and is sufficiently modeled using a Gaussian function.
-The collimator response for parallel hole collimators results from the inability of the collimator to accept only photons travelling perpendicular to the detector; it consists of three components: (i) the geometric response function (GRF) \cite{metz1980geometric, GRF_2, GRF_3, GRF_4}, which describes photons that travel through the collimator holes without penetrating or interacting with the septa, (ii) the septal penetration response function (SPRF), which describes the contribution from photons that travel through the collimator without being attenuated, and (iii) the septal scatter response function (SSRF), which consists of photons that interacted and scattered within the collimator and were subsequently detected in the scintillator.
+The intrinsic response function (IRF) characterizes the uncertainty on the point of interaction within the detecting material (e.g. an NaI scintillator), and is sufficiently modeled using a Gaussian function.
+The collimator response for parallel hole collimators results from the inability of the collimator to accept only photons travelling perpendicular to the detector; it consists of three components: (i) the geometric response function (GRF) \cite{metz1980geometric, GRF_2, GRF_3, GRF_4}, which describes photons that travel through the collimator holes without penetrating or interacting with the septa, (ii) the septal penetration response function (SPRF), which describes the contribution from photons that travel through the collimator without being attenuated, and (iii) the septal scatter response function (SSRF), which consists of photons that interacted and scattered within the collimator and were subsequently detected.